yapjun/Maze-Search-Algorithms/README.md

 ```

 ### Running the file
 Edit main.py to run different algorithms or to change maze files.
 On default, main.py runs all 3 search algorithms on maze-VLarge.txt.
+Maze visualizations can be found in `/maze-search-algorithms/visuals/`.
 ```
 python main.py
 ```